DIYDave/ScrollText-ESP8266/README.md

 After the configuration has been made and the project has been loaded into the ESP, it continues as follows:
 Since no WiFi data has yet been saved, the ESP automatically switches to AP mode.
 A QR code is now displayed with which the settings for the AP are automatically adopted from the smartphone. (iOs and Android)
-If you are connected to the AP "Scrollbox", the WiFi Manager's website should open automatically.
+If you are then connected to the AP "Scrollbox" and have the WiFi settings open on the smartphone, the WiFi Manager's website should open automatically.
 If not, enter the address 192.168.4.1 in the browser.
 A WLAN can now be selected here and the password entered.
 If the log-in is correct, the ESP connects to the WiFi and starts displaying texts.

 From now on, a QR code is displayed with which you can go directly to the B